 We are always looking for ways to improve our services and raise standards.
 You can help by letting us know what you think about the services you receive.
 We value all feedback, whether it is a complaint, comment, compliment or suggestion.

-The information on this page is also available in the BFfC Children’s Social Care Complaints and Compliments Information Sheet as a downloadable PDF.
+The information on this page is also available in the BFfC Children’s Social Care Complaints, Compliments information sheet Oct 2020, as a downloadable PDF.